 Scaphoid (Navicular) Fractures of the Hand and Wrist

 The most common signs and symptoms of a scaphoid fracture include pain, swelling and tenderness over the thumb side of the wrist.
-There is noticeable tenderness to the touch over the “anatomical snuffbox.”
+There is noticeable tenderness to the touch over the “anatomical snuff box.”
 Crunchiness and pain with gripping motions are also common symptoms that may be found with such an injury.
 A scaphoid fracture may mistakenly be diagnosed as a sprain and not found on an x-ray upon initial examination.
-This fracture may be more accurately diagnosed with a bone scan if it does not appear on an X-ray.
+This fracture may be more accurately diagnosed with an MRI or bone scan if it does not appear on an X-ray.

-It is important that a scaphoid fracture be diagnosed early as much of the scaphoid bone has a poor blood supply and will not heal well with continued stress.
-Furthermore, if the scaphoid bone fractures, such that the fracture displaces (where two or more pieces of bone have moved away from one another), the odds of the bone healing appropriately without medical intervention are very small.
+Scaphoid fractures should be diagnosed early since much of the scaphoid bone has a poor blood supply and will not heal well with continued stress.
+Furthermore, if the scaphoid bone fractures and displaces (where two or more pieces of bone have moved away from one another), the odds of the bone healing appropriately without medical intervention are very small.
 If medical intervention does not occur soon enough and the blood supply is not reestablished, the bone may degenerate and necrosis (tissue death) of the bone may occur.

-Non-displaced fractures that do not heal after three to four months often require surgical intervention, and the use of other modalities, such as electrical stimulation.
+Non-displaced fractures that do not heal after three to four months often require surgical intervention or the use of other modalities, such as a bone stimulator.

 Displaced fractures typically require surgery to repair the fracture.
 Surgery may require bone grafts, a screw and/or wires for adequate fixation.
-The patient is then placed in a long cast for six weeks followed by a short arm cast until the fracture is healed.
+The patient is then placed in a short arm cast until the fracture is healed.

-Once the physician clears the patient, he or she undergoes a supervised rehabilitation program that includes range-of-motion exercises and strengthening exercises of the hand, forearm and elbow.
-The patient will continue to do these exercises until the strength and motion of the injured arm returns to normal.
-The patient may continue to use a protective brace during activities that greatly stress the wrist, for three months or more, after initiating rehabilitation.
+Once activity is allowed, a supervised rehabilitation program begins that includes range-of-motion exercises and strengthening exercises of the hand, forearm and elbow.
+Exercises continue and progress until function is restored and optimized.
+Protective bracing during activities reduces stress on the wrist, and is commonly done for at least three months after starting rehabilitation.